gheenc/Computational-Methods/pset4/README.md

 I plotted this PCA on a scatterplot
 !['Scatterplot of PCA on Rice Data showing Class of Rice'](Original_PCA.png)

-**What does the graph suggest about effectiveness of using k-neraest neighbors on 2-D reduction of data to predict type of rice** The graph shows that there is clear variation for the outliers of the data but there is general overlap in the middle that might confuse the k nearest neighbors.
+**What does the graph suggest about effectiveness of using k-neraest neighbors on 2-D reduction of data to predict type of rice** The graph shows that there is clear variation for the outliers of the data but there is some overlap in the middle that might confuse the k nearest neighbors.
 If querying for a point on the edge, k nearest neighbors will likely be very effective but querying for a point in the middle risks less effectiveness.

 I shuffled the PCA data and split it into features (points) and labels (class) then split each to train on 70% of the data and test on the remaining.
 I then computed the mean and standard deviation of the training data as the metric of standardization then applied PCA to both the training and test data.
 ```python